Fuel Injector Cleaner: Believe the Performance Improvement Promises or Steer Clear of It?

 Fuel injector cleaning products and services are mostly just clever advertising since gasoline is required to have detergents anyway

-We've all seen the advertisements on TV, in magazines, and in the automotive section of the local store for fuel injector cleaner.
-The advertisements typically promise performance gains and better fuel economy, not to mention that very convincing before and after comparison.
-But how much truth is there to all the hype?
+We've all seen the advertisements on TV, in magazines, and in the automotive section of our local stores for fuel injector cleaner.
+The advertisements typically promise performance gains and better fuel economy, not to mention a very convincing before and after comparison photo showing how much cleaner your fuel injectors can become.
+But how much truth is there to all the hype and advertisements?

 those little bottles have their limits